 - previous immigration history, including copy of passport and copies of previous visas;

-- proof of identity documents;
+- proof of identity documents and;

 Special category data including information about disability, health, gender identity, ethnicity and racial origin.

 If you are required to to provide information in relation to mitigating circumstances you may be required to submit additional information and documents including: